Sheldon-Lloyd/Cyber.Beast/comic/cc/readme.md

 Emotion vs logic(cyber.beast are logic driven and humans have emotion or both are able to control each because of the lack or excess of both){Max's cyber.beast however has emotion and Max has less emotion than normal}

 ## Plot
 Max is a huge fan of the relativly new Cybervator leauge.
 His view of the league changes however after Mina a cybervator literally falls into his lap(Look down at his leg Max thinks back my prostetic leg and her fall wasn't the only thing that broke that day).
-He learns the sport he loves so much is but a microcosim of reality. '
+He learns the sport he loves so much is but a microcosim of reality.

+BluNet as the only true network left as a result of th on going conflict between ReNet and BluNet as BluNet had eventualy stoped being mercinaries instead taking satellites for their self breaking the promise and removing the purpose of Renet taking advatange of their power.
+The back and fourth of taking satellites eventually lead to the collapse of ever network except BluNet

+Given that ReNet is centralized and back by the last nation on earth destablizing them is as simple as destabilizing that nation.
+Making it's people hate it's nation.
+This was why the cyvolters was created witin ReNet and Kyshumu was turned into the leader.
+Those on earth begins to affiliate ReNet with the cyvolters.
+The ReNet citzens begin to hate Kyshumu as well as ReNets

+BluNet has continued spread the rumor that ReNet has threaten to withdraw protection from the threat of cyber.beast.
+In reality cyber.beast at this point had not appeared in years.

+They also expose the flaws within ReNets foundational sport.
+Humans prevented from competing(max a citzen of earth and all human being banned even thoose that are citzens of ReNet).
+The riging of the sport ensuring that those that lose a satellite within the war also lose a satellite within the sport even though satellites have noting to do with the sport(Minia making it to the final despite having only one fan and not being allowed to compete as she is accused of being a cyvolter.
+With the threat of cyvolters becoming real on earth people on earth lose trust in the Cyvolters leading to man revoking cybervators as body guards).
+ReNet had allowed BluNet to compete in order to mask the secret war between the 2 networks.

 ## Character Development
 People think that Xenos and Kyshumu sepreated over a petty dispute over the like of kassiea.
 This turns out to be a false assumption as the real reason is a difference in their means to achive albeit similar ideals as Xenos bealived the best way to save the Cybervators is to cut off thier tails at the expense of their memories.
 Kyshumu on other hand prefers to do it the old fashioned way with brute force killing all who oposes him